josecanciani/php-di-event-subscriber/README.md

 ];
 ```

 That's it!
+Whenever the `OrderCreated` event is instantiated (with the `make()` method above), this decorator will register the listeners in the dispatcher.
+Like magic!

 ## Limitations

 Only `callable` objects are supported as listeners.
-This is because we need to avoid registering the same listeners multiple times (in case the same process run a `make()` on the same listener multiple times.
-The Symphony Event Dispatcher also supports string and array callbacks, but we need to get a unique identifier, so an object is easier for it.
-It also helps with modularization, as you can encapsulate the logic in one place and reference follow it in the IDE with ease.
+This is because we need to avoid registering the same listeners multiple times (in case the code calls the `make()` method more than once for the same event type).
+The Symphony Event Dispatcher supports string and array callbacks too, but we need to get a unique identifier of the listener to avoid registering it twice.
+And a callable object is easy to get the `spl_object_id` identification.

+This limitiation helps with modularization as you can encapsulate the listener logic into one place, and you IDE can easily follow class references to navigate them.

 ## Roadmap